-Small surgical instruments are passed through small incisions, which are later closed with sutures and covered with surgical tape.
-Is this technique applicable for all forms of spinal surgery?
+Small surgical instruments are also passed through small incisions, which are later closed with sutures and covered with surgical tape.

-How is Minimally Invasive Spine Surgery different from Open Spine Surgery?
+How Is Minimally Invasive Spine Surgery Different From Open Spine Surgery?

 Traditionally, open spine surgery consists of a surgeon making an incision where the surgery is to be completed.
 The surgeon then pulls apart the muscles to get a good view of the spine.
-Once that is completed, they can repair the herniated disk, repair the fracture or resolve other reasons why the spinal surgery was needed.
+Once that is complete, they repair the herniated disk, repair the fracture or resolve other reasons why the spinal surgery was needed.

 Surgeons performing minimally invasive spine surgery can do so in a less invasive way, providing many benefits after surgery for the patient.